TISUnion/Carpet-TIS-Addition/README.md

 `/log raid`

+Info when these raid related events happen:

+- A raid has been created
+- A raid has been invalidated;
-Info when a raid gets created, invalidated, or its bad omen level has been increased
+- The bad omen level of a raid has been increased
+- The center Position of a raid has been moved

 # Commands